Nate-Cheney/arch-dotfiles/README.md

 Originally a simple repository to store my system's dotfiles.

+Now hosts the config, documentation, install scripts, and utilities for my system(s).

 ## Goals

 I want a lean, reproducible system, that just works.